infinitnet/lede-ar71xx-optimized-archer-c7-v2/README.md

 Yes.
 If you don't use PPPoE or another tunneling protocol, you can remove the line `option mtu_fix 1` in `/etc/config/firewall` to squeeze out another 200-30Mbps.

 ## Changelog
+- 2017-11-06 v2
+  - All patches ported to kernel 4.9
+  - Switched to kernel 4.9
+  - Enabled BBR & FQ (adjust your sysctl.conf)
+  - Switched to GCC 7.2
+  - Switched to binutils 2.29.1
+  - `.config` file added to repo
 - 2017-11-06
   - Switched from gwlim's to dissent1's Shortcut FE patches
   - Removed 464 to prevent bug (high CPU load, crash)